sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 canonical_url: https://kmcd.dev/posts/internet-map-2026
 ---

-For the past few years, I’ve been trying to make the physical reality of the internet visible with my [Internet Infrastructure Map](https://map.kmcd.dev).
+For the past few years, I’ve been trying to make the physical reality of the Internet visible with my [Internet Infrastructure Map](https://map.kmcd.dev).
 This map shows the network of undersea fiber-optic cables along with peering bandwidth, grouped by city.
 I update the map annually, but I don’t want to just pull the latest data and call it a day.
 In this post I discuss how the map changed for this year and what I did to make it happen, but you can skip to the good part by viewing it here: **[map.kmcd.dev](https://map.kmcd.dev)**.

-For the 2026 edition, I wanted to better answer the question: where does the internet *actually* live?
+For the 2026 edition, I wanted to better answer the question: where does the Internet *actually* live?
 By layering on BGP routing tables alongside physical infrastructure data, I’m now closer to answering that question.

 The result is a concept I call "Logical Dominance."
-Each city’s dominance is calculated by summing the number of IPv4 addresses that are "homed" in that city.
+Each city’s dominance is calculated by summing total address space of IPv4 subnets that are "homed" in that city.
 How can I tell where IP addresses are homed?
 This required analyzing global routing tables to trace IP ownership back to specific geographies.
-I dive into the details below.
+Read on to find out how I accomplished this!

 {{< diagram >}}
 {{< compare before="map_dark.svg" after="map_light.svg" caption="Internet Infrastructure Map (2026) @ **[map.kmcd.dev](https://map.kmcd.dev)**" >}}